twitter/pelikan/docs/overview.rst

 implementations on *how* we implement these functionalities and *how well* we achieve the following goals:

-* clean, well-defined abstraction to minimize duplicated logic, through composable and configurable modules
+* clean, well-defined abstractions to minimize duplicated logic, through composable and configurable modules
 * built-in observability support *everywhere*, this includes logging, stats, and tracing